Angelo-Gitland/Lua-Land-Ui-Lib/Installation.md

 # ❓ Why use Lua Land Ui Library

-Using Lua Land Ui Library is better because it is the faster ui library that you can build your own scripts without buildiny your custom gui.
+Using Lua Land Ui Library is better because it is the faster ui library that you can build your own scripts without building your custom gui.
 It also has an icon dictions and Themes dictions that you can use without rbxassetid only name of the icon.

 # ✨ What are the ui elements